Create an RFI

 • Repeat the process to add more images or documents

 The details and the questions you have added are auto-saved to the draft.
-You can edit your questions and add new questions at any time by opening the RFI from the 'Drafts' in your 'RFI' > 'Boards' interface until you route it to the next step.
-Once you have routed an RFI, you cannot edit/add the questions.
+You can edit your questions any time by opening the RFI from the 'Drafts' in your 'RFI' > 'Boards' interface until the RFI is routed.

-• Click the 'trashcan'button at the right end of a question stripe to remove the question.
+• Click the 'Delete' icon at the right end of a question stripe to remove the question.

 Step 3 - Add Watchers (Optional)